ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

     End Sub
 End Class
 ```
 How can we determine what threshold to use to turn the LightBulb on?
 This is a perfect example of when inspecting variables is needed.
 Run the program and test it by placing a finger over the Light Sensor to block the light.
 You may need to adjust the threshold from 0.5 to something else.
 Take a look at the output window to see the light levels and determine what value works best for your needs.
-Next stop the program, and change the threshold value and then run the program again to test the results.
+Next stop the program and change the threshold value and then run the program again to test the results.

 ## Strings
 A **string** is a type of variable that holds text as shown in the code example below.
 The text "Hello World!" is considered a string variable.
 String variables are always surrounded by quotation marks `""`.